danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

-# Mapping CoViD-19 Cases by Country with React and D3
+# Mapping COVID-19 Cases by Country with React and D3

-## Table of Contents

-1. Setup
-2. Get a basemap
-3. Present the map
-4. Get Real data
-5. Integrate the data

-## Purpose:
+## What's Inside

+* Setup
+* Make a Map
+  * Grab the Basemap TopoJSON
+  * Convert the TopoJSON to Coordinates
+  * Project the Coordinates and Visualize the SVG
+  * Make the Map into a Chloropleth Map
+* Use Updated Data
+  * Understand the Data
+  * Grab the Data
+  * Consolidate the Data
+  * Final Touches
+* Acknowledgements

-We're going to create a [chloropleth map](https://en.wikipedia.org/wiki/Choropleth_map) of CoViD-19 cases by country using SVG's to create the map and [Johns Hopkins University CSSE](https://github.com/CSSEGISandData/COVID-19) Data Repository to populate it meaningfully.
-We'll use D3 to fetch both the basemap and the data.
+We're going to make a [chloropleth](https://en.wikipedia.org/wiki/Choropleth_map) component like the one I used in [WatchCOVID.org](https://www.watchCOVID.org); that is, a chloropleth map of confirmed global COVID-19 cases in React, and we'll be using SVG's to create the map and [Johns Hopkins University CSSE](https://github.com/CSSEGISandData/COVID-19) Data Repository to populate it meaningfully.
+D3 will help us fetch the basemap, project the basemap, and fetch the case data.

+During setup, we'll install these:

-- D3: to fetch the data
+- [D3](https://www.npmjs.com/package/d3): to fetch the data
-- d3-geo: to project the basemap coordinates into a recognizable map
+- [d3-geo](https://www.npmjs.com/package/d3-geo): to project the basemap coordinates into a recognizable map
-- TopoJSON: to extract coordinates from the TopoJSON basemap
+- [topojson-client](https://www.npmjs.com/package/topojson-client): to extract coordinates from the TopoJSON basemap

-> Note: Not only the content, but the _format_ of the data with which you'll be building a map in this tutorial changes rapidly.
+> **Reader**: Not only the content, but the _format_ of the data with which we'll be building a map in this tutorial changes rapidly.
 Please reach out if something doesn't work anymore so I can keep this updated.

 ![final product](https://images2.imgbox.com/e4/3b/2JN9O1KN_o.png "Final Product")